pcubillos/mc3/README.md

 * Joe Harrington

 ### Code Description:
+**TL;DR:** You provide the data and the model function, I'll give you the parameter posteriors.

-M-cube provides a set of routines to sample the posterior probability distributions for the model-fitting parameters.
+MC<sup>3</sup> provides a set of routines to sample the posterior probability distributions for the model-fitting parameters.
 To do so it uses Bayesian Inference through a Markov-chain Monte Carlo algorithm following, either, Differential-Evolution (recomended) or Metropolis Random Walk.
-It handles Bayesian priors, Gelman-Rubin convergence test.
+It handles Bayesian priors, Gelman-Rubin convergence test, or shared parameters (p<sub>j</sub>=p<sub>i</sub>) over the MCMC iterations.
+You can run MC<sup>3</sup> interactively through the python interpreter or from the terminal command line.

-**TL;DR:** You provide the data and the model function, I'll give you the parameter posteriors.

 **Modules summary** (project's [source](src/) code):
 * mcmc.py
-> Core module that implements MCMC.
+> Core module that implements the MCMC algorithm.

-* mpmc.py
+* mccubed.py
-> Wrapper of mcmc.py that provides the MPI multiprocess support.
+> Wrapper of mcmc.py that provides support for MPI multiprocessing and use of configuration files.

 * func.py
-> Subroutine of mpmc.py to handles the model function in parallel under MPI.
+> Subroutine of mpmc.py that handles the model function in parallel under MPI.

 * mcutils.py
 > Utility functions used in the project's code.